What separates good content from great content is the willingness to take risks and push the envelope

 Marketing refers to the process in which you interest potential buyers often referred to as customers to buy the product or service that you are marketing.
 Marketing is a long process, some of these steps are –

 When we market a product/ service we are also creating a brand.
 We are setting the tone of the brand the kind of messaging that will be associated with that particular brand.
-One common way of doing this is by creating a unique identity of the brand.
+One common way of doing this is by creating a unique identity for the brand.
 For example – why do you choose to buy an X product as opposed to Y?
 Does the messaging appeal to you, do the ingredients?
 Does it have a sense of uniqueness to it?
-There are many things to consider when marketing a brand, first you must meet the ISO brand standards then you must choose the path that sets you apart from the competition and what market the product accordingly.
+There are many things to consider when marketing a brand, first, you must meet the ISO brand standards then you must choose the path that sets you apart from the competition and what markets the product accordingly.

 History of marketing

 It’s very difficult to pinpoint the exact moment when marketing first began.
 Some people believe that marketing as a means of selling your product existed right from the times of ancient civilizations.
 It could be possible that during the era of barter systems, traders came up with fun and unique ways of selling their products in exchange for their products.
 They could have possibly used the tools at their disposal to make their product stand apart.
 China and India were the first ones who came up with innovative ways and methods to sell their products to others.
 Their methods were conventional and not recognized as marketing then, but it’s believed that that is where the idea of marketing began to develop.

 The 18th and 19th century, people saw a period of rapid social change.
 The driving factors for this service change was technology and scientific innovation.

 With the advent of technology, came new marketing trends that have gained popularity.
 Affiliate marketing is a relatively new form of marketing where businesses pay a commission on conversions through links provided by the brand.